-Registered dietitian nutritionists have the opportunity and responsibility to be at the forefront of the fight against malnutrition.
-Using the evidence-based tools and resources below, RDNs and NDTRs can help assess, document, diagnosis and treat malnutrition in a variety of practice settings.
+Registered dietitian nutritionists have the opportunity and responsibility to be at the forefront of the prevention and treatment of malnutrition.
+The evidence-based tools and resources below, enable RDNs and NDTRs to screen and assess, diagnose and treat malnutrition across the healthcare continuum.

 Electronic Clinical Quality Measures

 The Academy is a measure steward of four malnutrition electronic clinical quality measures.
-These four measures aim to promote appropriate screening, assessment, diagnosis and nutrition care for malnourished adults in order to improve patient outcomes.
+These four measures aim to promote appropriate screening, assessment, diagnosis and intervention with development of a care plan for malnourished adults in order to improve patient outcomes.
 Find out the what, who, when, why and how on eCQMs by reviewing the FAQs.

 Malnutrition Quality Improvement Initiative

 The Malnutrition Quality Improvement Initiative is a project of the Academy of Nutrition and Dietetics, Avalere Health, and other stakeholders who provided guidance and expertise through a collaborative partnership.
 The Academy of Nutrition and Dietetics and Abbott provides support for the MQii.
+The Academy collaborates with MQii partners and engages stakeholders to discuss malnutrition quality improvement and care transitions documented in Dialogue Proceedings.
 The MQii Toolkit provides practical, interdisciplinary tools and resources to help hospitals implement malnutrition best practices and adopt eCQMs to measure their success in meeting the standards of care.

 Academy of Nutrition and Dietetics Health Informatics Infrastructure